5 Reasons To Jump into Data-Driven PR

 - And you can check part way through the campaign, not just at the end.

 Data-driven PR is our future as communications professionals.
 Jump in.
 The water is warm and you will enjoy it!
 And contact Coast Communications and Public Affairs if you want help.

 Coast Communications officially turns 2 years old today!

 We are hiring a PR Coordinator.
 Is this the job for you?

 Tips to Prepare for November 1 Privacy Breach Regulations

-Joyce and Jude Join Coast Communications as Associates at our New Granville Island Office
+Joyce joins Coast Communications as an Associate at our New Granville Island Office

 A team of associates, 100% client-focused